expo/expo/docs/pages/versions/v32.0.0/workflow/testing-with-jest.md

 Now run `yarn test` or `npm run test`, if all went well you should see 1 test passed!
 Read more on [expect and conditional matchers](https://jestjs.io/docs/en/expect).

-> **Node Version**: If you are running node version 11.11, [Jest will throw errors](https://github.com/facebook/jest/issues/8069), please downgrade or upgrade to 11.12+

 ## Snapshot Test

 Now let's add a snapshot test for `App.js`. **What is a snapshot test, and why is it useful?** Snapshot tests are used to make sure the UI stays consistent, especially when a project is working with global styles that are potentially shared across components.
 Read more about it on Jest's site [snapshot testing](https://jestjs.io/docs/en/snapshot-testing).

 Let's add the following within the describe():

 ```js
 it('renders correctly', () => {
   const tree = renderer.create(<App />).toJSON();